ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/tls-termination.md

 ---

 TLS encryption is one of the basic requirements of having a secure system.
-$AESproductName$ [automatically enables TLS termination/HTTPs ](../../topics/running/host-crd#tls-settings), making TLS encryption easy and centralizing TLS termination for all of your services in Kubernetes.
+Ambassador Edge Stack [automatically enables TLS termination/HTTPs ](../../topics/running/host-crd#tls-settings), making TLS encryption easy and centralizing TLS termination for all of your services in Kubernetes.

-While this automatic certificate management in $AESproductName$ helps simply TLS configuration in your cluster, the Open-Source $OSSproductName$ still requires you provide your own certificate to enable TLS.
+While this automatic certificate management in Ambassador Edge Stack helps simply TLS configuration in your cluster, the Open-Source Emissary still requires you provide your own certificate to enable TLS.

 The following will walk you through the process of enabling TLS with a self-signed certificate created with the `openssl` utility.

-**Note** these instructions also work if you would like to provide your own certificate to $AESproductName$.
+**Note** these instructions also work if you would like to provide your own certificate to Ambassador Edge Stack.

 ## Prerequisites